-RESTRICTIONS: Do not apply more than 22 fluid ounces of this product per acre for preharvest application.
-Allow a minimum of 7 days between application and harvest or grazing
+RESTRICTIONS: Do not apply more than 20 fluid ounces of this product per acre for preharvest application.
+Allow a minimum of 7 days between application and harvest or grazing.

-In winter wheat, the timing for WeatherMax is hard dough (or 30 percent or less grain moisture).
-An application before this growth stage will not only be off label, it will likely reduce grain yield as the plant is prematurely killed.
+In winter wheat, the timing for PowerMax 3 is hard dough (or 30 percent or less grain moisture).
+An application before this growth stage will not only be off label, but it will also likely reduce grain yield as the plant is prematurely killed.
 We do not want to sacrifice any wheat yield in hopes of gaining a few extra days for soybean.
 In terms of its effectiveness to aid in dry down, I have spoken with many colleagues across the country as well as Canada and the consensus is that the application will not greatly enhance dry down.
-As you note in the text from the WeatherMax label, the intent of the product is to provide weed control, not increase the rate of wheat drying.
+As you note in the text from the herbicide label, the intent of the product is to provide weed control, not increase the rate of wheat drying.

 An alternative to herbicide desiccation is to swath the wheat crop when the grain is still wet and let it dry in windrows.
-This option is risky because rainfall on swathed wheat can lead to sprouting in the head and raking a wet windrowed wheat crop can lead to large shatter losses.
+This option is risky because rainfall on swathed wheat can lead to sprouting in the head www.coolbean.info and raking a wet windrowed wheat crop can lead to large shatter losses.
 Also, an appropriate combine header is needed to harvest swathed crops.

-The other option to expedite harvest is physically combine the wheat crop at a greater moisture content that we normally would.
+The other option to expedite harvest is physically combine the wheat crop at a greater moisture content than we normally would.
 If a grower has access to a stripper header, winter wheat can be combined a few points wetter than with a conventional reel type head.
 Recognize that stripper headers decrease straw quality and if you are intending to sell the straw, then this must be factored into your decision.
 The other factor to consider is the drying cost or dockage associated with harvesting and selling wet grain.
-Based on 2021 data the average dockage for moisture was \$0.005 per bushel per $1/10^{th}$ point of moisture above 13.5% plus a factor for shrink.
-Also be aware that some elevators have an upper limit for grain moisture they will accept.
+Based on last year's harvest discounts, dockage for moisture was 1⁄2 to 1 cent per bushel per 1/10th point of moisture above 13.5% plus a shrink factor about 2% for wheat over 13.5%.
+Also be aware that some elevators have an upper limit around 16.5% for grain moisture they will accept.

-Once we have the wheat harvested we must consider the realistic yield potential of soybean planted in July for WI.
+Once we have the wheat harvested, we must consider the realistic yield potential of soybean planted in July for WI.
 An extensive planting date study was conducted in the early 1990s to quantify the effect of planting date and maturity group on soybean yield.
 Since full season maturity group soybeans were considered unrealistic for this late of planting only early and mid-group soybean cultivars were used.
 The average yield of a soybean planted on July 5th was 20 bushels per acre with a range of 9 to 33 bushels (Figure 1).
 The latest planting date in this study was July 12th which yielded 13.6 bu per acre (only one year data).
-For yield potential and harvestability, (a combine may not be able to pick up the lower pods) a grower should plant a mid-maturity group soybean (no earlier than 0.5 to 1.0 maturity group earlier than your full season soybean) instead of an ultra-early maturity group bean (0.5 or earlier).
+For yield potential a grower should plant a mid-maturity group soybean (no earlier than 0.5 to 1.0 maturity group less than your regular full season soybean) instead of an ultra-early maturity group bean (0.5 or earlier).